-DCG serves a diverse multicultural city and county where there are pockets of high levels of deprivation and communities where there are higher risks of social marginalisation, magnified further because of the impacts of the pandemic.
-Increasingly, community confidence to engage and participate in adult and community learning returned during 2021/22 as DCG continued to broaden it's part-time, flexible and distance learning offer for people of all ages.
+DCG serves a diverse multicultural city and county where there are pockets of high levels of deprivation and communities where there are higher risks of social marginalisation, magnified further post-pandemic and during a cost of living crisis.
+DCG continues to broaden it's part-time, flexible and distance learning offer to give our community confidence to engage and participate in adult and community learning.
 DCG continues to promote fairness, inclusion and equity, rooted in the firm belief that everyone can thrive and succeed regardless of their background.
 Again, below are some key headlines to demonstrate how it is making a difference in 'championing social mobility'.